 - Provide tissues, no-touch trash cans, hand soap, hand sanitizer, and disposable towels for employees.

-- Promote remote work to the fullest extent possible.
+- For the purposes of this plan, promote remote work to the fullest extent possible:

 - Install physical barriers, such as clear plastic sneeze guards, where feasible.

-- Comply with all requirements for libraries set forth in EO 2020-110 or subsequent orders, including any applicable limits on library capacity and any requirements that patrons wear face coverings
+- Comply with all requirements for libraries set forth by MIDHHS and MIOSHA, including any applicable limits on library capacity and any requirements that patrons wear face coverings.

 Identification and Isolation of Ill Workers; Response